 Return to Before the Black Throne: Unavoidable Demise

-Much like Carcosa, Orphic Theory is less impressive multiplayer in the Dreaming side of The Dream-Eaters, because you can’t target other players’ Hidden cards.
-That said, the campaign has some tempting targets, with Dreamlands Eclipse being hard countered by Orphic Theory and Song of the Magah Bird and Wondrous Lands potentially being counteracted if you can clear off and leave the location in time.
-Orphic Theory is most effective in Beyond the Gates of Sleep so if you are interested in using it, I’d consider using In the Thick of It to take it, particularly since a shorter campaign means fewer instances in which you can suffer trauma otherwise.
-It falls off in effectiveness for Where the Gods Dwell somewhat, unless you’re playing a deck with a heavy focus on skill cards, so it might be worth replacing after Dark Side of the Moon – in that case, you’ll have it for at most two scenarios, or three with In the Thick of It, so I think it’s overall a pretty niche option for this campaign.
+Much like Carcosa, Orphic Theory was not a particularly impressive choice even when I thought you could target Hidden cards with it, and the ruling makes it even less appealing.
+Nevertheless, the campaign has some tempting targets, with Dreamlands Eclipse being hard countered by Orphic Theory and Song of the Magah Bird and Wondrous Lands potentially being counteracted if you can clear off and leave the location in time.
+Orphic Theory is very effective in Beyond the Gates of Sleep so if you are interested in using it, I’d consider using In the Thick of It to take it, particularly since a shorter campaign means fewer instances in which you can suffer trauma otherwise.
+It falls off in effectiveness massively for Where the Gods Dwell, so if you do take Orphic Theory for this campaign you should replace it after Dark Side of the Moon – this means you’ll have it for at most two scenarios, or three with In the Thick of It, so I think it’s overall a pretty niche option for this campaign.
 Note that there’s no benefit to blanking Hunted by Corsairs in The Search for Kadath, since its effect can only trigger at the end of the round once Orphic Theory wears off, but it’s more or less a hard counter in Dark Side of the Moon.

-Beyond the Gates of Sleep: Obscuring Fog, Law of ‘Ygiroth, Deeper Slumber, Dreamlands Eclipse, Prismatic Phenomenon
+Beyond the Gates of Sleep: Obscuring Fog, Deeper Slumber, Dreamlands Eclipse, Prismatic Phenomenon

-The Search for Kadath: Law of ‘Ygiroth, Dreamlands Eclipse, Prismatic Phenomenon, Song of the Magah Bird, Wondrous Lands
+The Search for Kadath: Dreamlands Eclipse, Prismatic Phenomenon, Song of the Magah Bird, Wondrous Lands

 Blanking Hunted by Corsairs is pointless in this scenario, because the effect can only trigger at the end of the round once Orphic Theory wears off.